It is time for scientists to come forth with a theodicy of Science.

 People trust science because its explanations make reason for other people they trust and because it gave fabulous technological result.
 It changed the world, we have no doubt.
 People believe scientists because this is the ideal they received; by habit, imitation and trust, because science has unquestionable authority; as they believed the priests before.
 And that is enough.
 Or is it?

 Like God, Science is omniscient, omnipotent and beneficial.

 Science is omniscient – potentially.
 We learn in school that knowing everything is only a matter of time; the advance of knowledge is inexorable.

 Science is also omnipotent – potentially.
 As the miracles of technology show, yesterday’s impossible is possible today or will be tomorrow.

 Science is good too, it can fix anything, solve all problems.
 Who would dare say that science is bad?

 But Science is good, in its own impartial terms.
-It is good because it freed our mind from superstition which was exposed to be badness.
-It proved to be so useful to us to achieve things with its power; Science is good because it promises the freedom by means of knowledge, knowing how things really are and how they work, knowing what we do, to serve intelligent action and progress.
+It is good because it freed our mind from superstition which was exposed to be badness and obscurantism.
+It proved to be so useful to us to achieve things with its power; Science is good because it promises the freedom of increased power by means of knowledge, knowing how things really are and how they work, knowing what we do, to serve intelligent action and progress.
 Now we have faith and hope that the Universe, the species, our world, history advance one-way, from worse past to better future.
 Additionally, Science is also just because it serves impartial Truth impersonally, "objectively", reality as it is, the new ultimate value.

 Science is very promising, indeed: